 Bishop Nick Baines

 The Rt Revd Nick Baines became the first Bishop of Leeds, an area covering West Yorkshire & the Dales in June 2014.

 Nick Baines was previously Bishop of Bradford (2011-14), and before that was Bishop of Croydon (in the Diocese of Southwark).
 He read German and French at Bradford University and, before ordination, worked for four years as a Russian linguist at GCHQ.

 Bishop Nick has a particular expertise in communication and is known for his engagement with the media.
 He has 14,000 followers on Twitter and his blog attracts between 500 and 2,000 views on a good day.
 He is frequently asked to comment nationally on topical issues and is regularly heard on ‘Thought for the Day’ on Radio 4.
 His writing includes comment pieces for broadsheet newspapers, popular books on Christian faith (he has written six) and contributions to academic journals.
 For nine years he chaired the Sandford St Martin Trust which promotes excellence in religious broadcasting through the presentation of annual awards.

-Bishop Nick represented the Archbishop of Canterbury at international faith conferences and is the English Co-chair of the Meissen Commission which develops relationships between the Church of England and the Evangelical Church in Germany.
-He also preaches regularly at conferences in Germany – in German.
-In 2013 he was the first Englishman to be invited to preach to 130,000 people at the closing service of the biennial Kirchentag which was broadcast live on German TV.
+Nick became a member of the House of Lords in 2014.
+He has represented the Archbishop of Canterbury at international faith conferences and recently stood down after 11 years as the English Co-chair of the Meissen Commission which develops relationships between the Church of England and the Protestant Church in Germany.
+He also preaches regularly at conferences in Germany — in German.

 He has a keen interest in music, literature, art, film, theatre and football.
-He’s married to Linda (a health visitor and artist) and they have three adult children: Richard, Melanie and Andrew, and two grandchildren.
+He’s married to Linda (a health visitor and artist) and they have three adult children: Richard, Melanie and Andrew, and three grandchildren.

 READ NICK’S BLOG HERE